AdobeDocs/experience-manager-cloud-service.fr-FR/help/forms/import-export-forms-and-related-assets.md

    >
    >The Export All Assets process cannot be canceled once initiated.
 Also, while the export all operation is in process, do not create, delete, modify, or publish any assets or initiate Publish All Assets process.a

-1. Tap the **Download Exported Package** link to download the package file.
+1. Select the **Download Exported Package** link to download the package file.

    To add the assets in the package to another instance of Correspondence Management, [import the package to an [!DNL AEM Forms] instance](import-export-forms-templates.md#p-upload-forms-documents-assets-p).